Gabby Petito’s fiancé named person of interest in her disappearance, North Port police say

 “We are pleading with anyone, including Brian, to share information with us on her whereabouts in the past few weeks.
 The lack of information from Brian is hindering this investigation.
 The answers will eventually come out,” said North Port Police Chief Todd Garrison.

+“Officers conducted an investigation and determined that insufficient evidence existed to justify criminal charges,” the department said, but did not disclose any further details.
+News Channel 8 has reached out to the department for more information.

+Petito was last seen checking out of a hotel in Salt Lake City on Aug.
+24. Her family said they last heard from her during the last week of August.

-North Port Police Department spokesman Josh Taylor said police found the van at Laundrie’s parents home , where both Laundrie and Petito reside, and processed it for evidence with the FBI.
-Taylor told reporters police had not obtained a warrant to search the family’s home.
+North Port Police Department spokesman Josh Taylor said police found the van they were traveling in at Laundrie’s parents home, where both Laundrie and Petito reside, and processed it for evidence with the FBI.
+Police have not obtained a warrant to search the family’s home, according to Taylor.

 “We went to the door Saturday night, we asked to speak with Brian and his family and we were essentially handed the information for their attorney, and that is the extent of our conversation with them,” Taylor said.
 “We have had some conversations with his attorney, but certainly nothing to the level of providing us with the details we would like.”